|Made this last month for our foodie group called PER|

 Pour into the prepared pans.

-While the cake is baking prepare the ganache.
+While the cake is baking, prepare the ganache.

 In a pan heat together the cream, butter and sugar until just warm.
-Do not allow to boil.
+Do not allow it to boil.

-The cake will be dense, yet soft to eat.
+The cake will be dense yet soft to eat.

-All eggs should be at room temperature for best results.
+Eggs should be at room temperature for best results.

 Egg whites must be clean as a whistle.
 Even a drop of egg yolk will not allow them to beat well.
 The bowl and the beaters must be clean for success.

 If you are unsure of putting the chocolate on a stove, put it on a pot of boiling water and allow it to melt with the ''steam''.
-First reduce the heat to simmer, then place the pan of chocolate over it.
+First reduce the heat to a simmer, then place the pan of chocolate over it.
 Do not allow the pan with the chocolate to touch the water.
-Remember we need to allow the steam to rise.
+Remember, we need to allow the steam to rise.